 EPS and Controlled Drugs

 NHS Digital is preparing to pilot the prescribing and dispensing of EPS Schedule 2/3 Controlled Drugs (CDs).
 Initially around 10 GP practices will gain the ability to prescribe CDs.
 The project aims to demonstrate that EPS CD prescribing capability can be more widely unrolled.
 Instalment dispensing via EPS is not yet possible.
 Prescribers remain free to continue to issue paper prescriptions.

 EPS Controlled Drugs dispensing / pilot

-NHS Digital is preparing to pilot the prescribing and dispensing of EPS Schedule 2/3 Controlled Drugs (CDs).
-Initially up to 15 GP practices will gain the ability to prescribe CDs.
-The project aims to demonstrate that EPS CD prescribing capability can be more widely unrolled.
+NHS Digital has begun to pilot the prescribing and dispensing of EPS Schedule 2 and 3 Controlled Drugs (CDs) in England.
+From early October 2018, ten GP practices initially were granted ability to prescribe CDs with the project aiming to demonstrate that EPS CD prescribing capability is safe and appropriate to be rolled out more widely.

-The first pilot GP practices will be some of those using the Vision and EMIS GP system in the North and London.
-However, because patients can get their prescriptions dispensed from any community pharmacy in the country, pharmacy teams outside of these areas should also follow developments.
-Pharmacies nearby pilot GP practices will be notified ahead of the pilot.
+The first pilot GP practices were some of those using the Vision and EMIS GP systems in the North and London.
+However, because patients can get their prescriptions dispensed from any community pharmacy in the country, community pharmacy teams outside of these areas should also take note of these developments.
+Pharmacies near the pilot GP practices were notified ahead of time.
+SystmOne prescribing system begun piloting the prescribing of Controlled Drugs (CDs) via EPS during early 2019.
+The practices are in Newcastle, South Yorkshire and Southend-on-Sea.

 Feedback from GP practices, community pharmacies, PSNC and other stakeholders will be used to refine the process for further roll-out.